Maulana Karenga: Early life

-1960s activism

 US Organization

 The Watts riots broke out when Karenga was a year into his doctoral studies.
-The Black Congress ("BC") was formed as a community-rebuilding organization in the aftermath.
+The Black Congress (BC) was formed as a community-rebuilding organization in the aftermath.
 Within the BC, a discussion group centered on black nationalist ideas, called the Circle of Seven, was formed, which included Hakim Jamal (a cousin of Malcolm X) and Karenga.
 The group published US Magazine (meaning "Us black people") and in 1966 formed an organization called US.
 The organization joined in several community revival programs and was featured in press reports.
 Karenga cited Malcolm X's Afro-American Unity program as an influence on US Organization's work:

 Malcolm was the major African American thinker that influenced me in terms of nationalism and Pan-Africanism.
 As you know, towards the end, when Malcolm is expanding his concept of Islam, and of nationalism, he stresses Pan-Africanism in a particular way.
 And he argues that, and this is where we have the whole idea that cultural revolution and the need for revolution, he argues that we need a cultural revolution, he argues that we must return to Africa culturally and spiritually, even if we can't go physically.
 And so that's a tremendous impact on US.

 Karenga soon diverged from Malcolm X's ideas on Black nationalism and took US in a direction more focused on promoting African culture.
 Jamal and other adherents to Malcolm X's ideas left the group.